Calvary Baptist Church

-3. A pre-employment criminal history investigation will be made for all persons being considered for full-time or permanent part-time paid employment.
+3. A pre-employment criminal history investigation will be made for all persons considered for full-time or permanent part-time paid employment.
 A pastor and/or the Elders will review and evaluate any information obtained from the inquiry into the applicant's criminal history.
-All information obtained in such an investigation, including any review/evaluation notes, will become a part of the applicant's permanent personnel file.
+All information collected in such an investigation, including any review/evaluation notes, will become a part of the applicant's permanent personnel file.

 Responsible Screening of Volunteers

 1. All volunteer workers for positions involving work with children or youth will be screened.
 This includes a professional third-party background check.